John-Abbott-College/SN1-Notes/Notes/introduction/02_what_is_programming/02_what_is_programming.md

 Programming is the process of writing a **set of instructions** in the form of source code that can be understood by a computer.

-A **program** is a precise set of instructions that are used to perform a task.
+A **program** is a precise **set of instructions** that are used to perform a task.
+A set of instructions that correctly solves a task when followed is called an **algorithm**.

 Programming is all about breaking down our thought process into small manageable steps for the computer to know how to run them.

 > For example:
 >